 It is much better to use paper that has been tested.
 You’ll know its longevity and durability.

 - Printer.
-You may think that a printer will be the biggest cost you will incur.
+You may think that a printer will be the highest cost you will incur.
 Well, as an initial payment, you are not wrong.
-Inkjet printers are created that you will need to keep buying ink as they will run out.
+Inkjet printers will need you to buy and top-up ink levels.
 Some printers will not work unless all the colours are present.
 They even stop working before the ink has run out, so read reviews and do your research.
 The Epson PictureMate PM-400 Wireless Compact Color Photo Printer won’t disappoint you.

 - Ink.
-Ink will be the most expensive area when it comes to printing, as each photograph will use a butt-load of colour.
+Ink will be the most expensive area when it comes to printing, as each photograph will use a lot of colours.
 There are ways to refill the ink at home, which is messy but offers you the printing at a fraction of the cost.
 The Canon CLI-42 8 PK Value Pack Ink and the Epson T069120-BCS DURABrite Ultra Black & Color Combo Standard Capacity Cartridge Ink are recommended choices.

 - Paper.
 You will find there is a higher cost for a higher quality paper.
 A cheaper paper will deliver an inferior image.
-Affordable, everyday paper will give you great results.
+The affordable, ordinary paper will give you great results.
 Keep the expensive paper for exhibitions or the selling of your prints.
 The Canon Matte Photo Paper is a good option for printing your photos at home.

 The key is to try to find a good combination of photo printing paper and printers for the best images.
-Find two friends who have a different setup and test a print to see which you find to be the best for you.
+Take the time to figure out what works for you because every photographer has different needs when it comes to printing their art.